aayush9400/tf-s2cnn/README.md

 #### n_alpha:
 Gives the number of learned parameters of the rings around the pole.
 These values are per default equally spaced on the azimuth.
-A sensible number of values depends on the bandwidth and `max_beta` since a higher resolution or spatial extent allow to sample more fine kernels without producing aliased results.
+A sensible number of values depends on the bandwidth and `max_beta` since a higher resolution or spatial extent allows to sample more fine kernels without producing aliased results.
 In practice this value is typically set to a constant, low value like 6 or 8.
 A reduced bandwidth of the signal is thereby counteracted by an increased `max_beta` to emulate spatial pooling.